GabrielSlima/blog/articles/clean-code-clean-systems.md

     </p>
     <p>
         I've been using factories to deal with the creation of the objects and keeping my classes free from creating them.
-        I didn't know but this approach actually follows one principle called <i>Inversion of Control IoC priciple</i>.
+        I didn't know but this approach actually follows one principle called <i>Inversion of Control priciple</i>.
     </p>
     <h4>The Inversion of Control principle</h4>
     <p>
         Usually our programs are composed by custom code and we use external libs to perform generic or specific tasks.
         For example, I could be building an API that returns a large amount of data in Python.
-Let's say this data are videos uploaded into our platform.
+Let's say this data are the videos uploaded into our platform.
     </p>
     <p>